ludocode/onramp/docs/shell.md

 The `onrampvm` command runs an Onramp program.

 The first argument is the name of the program.
 All arguments (including the program name as the zeroth argument) are passed to the program.

+The program to run must be a regular seekable file.
+(The shell seeks to the end to determine its size.)

 The program inherits the shell's environment variables.